Creating inclusive communities through accessible community management

 Their talk concludes with a useful list of free or low-cost resources community managers and the wider development community can use to implement some of the above features into their content.
 An image with description of each is above, and the list includes the tools Descript, Subtitle Edit, Alt or Not, Color Oracle, WebAIM Contrast Checker, How to Write Useful Alt Text, and the Can I Play That PR/Marketing Guide.

 "It's also good to remember that no one expects you to get it right immediately or all the time," closes Craven.
 "There's always room to learn and improve.
-Stacy and I forget alt text sometimes, I forget captions sometimes.
+Stacey and I forget alt text sometimes, I forget captions sometimes.
 It happens.
 The important thing is that you remain open to feedback and you're always aiming to improve the inclusion of your community and content."